-Water depth ranges and aerial coverage for the various sites are shown in the Table 2-1.
-The geography of the area of investigations is described in chapter 5.
+Aerial coverage for the various sites are shown in Table 2-1.
+The geography of the area of investigations is described in chapter 5

 This document - including enclosures - describe the requirements for the scope of services.

 Table 2-1.
 Project sites and approximative spatial coverage.